Kanhur Pathar

 Kanhur Pathar is a village in Ahmednagar District, Maharashtra, India.

 History

 'Sarkarwada' is a historical monument in the form of a small ground fortress or Gadhi.
-Once upon a time it was a walled village called Gaon KusIn under the reign of Peshwas of Pune.
+It was a walled village called Gaon KusIn under the reign of Peshwas of Pune.

 To the south is a big hillock named 'Dashabai'.
 According to the British gazette, this hilltop has the ruined tomb of the 'Chand Sultana' of Ahmednagar Nizamshahi.
-Vitthal Temple and mosque are adjacent which shows a rare tie up between two communities.
+Vitthal Temple and mosque are adjacent which shows a rare tie between two communities.
 Other famous sites are: